pazz/alot/docs/source/usage/modes/thread.rst

         shellcommand to pipe to

     optional arguments
-        :---all: pass all messages.
+        :---all: pass all messages
-        :---format: output format.
-Valid choices are: \`raw\`,\`decoded\`,\`id\`,\`filepath\` (Defaults to: 'raw').
-        :---separately: call command once for each message.
-        :---background: don't stop the interface.
+        :---format: output format; valid choices are: \`raw\`,\`decoded\`,\`id\`,\`filepath\` (defaults to: 'raw') :---separately: call command once for each message :---background: don't stop the interface
-        :---add_tags: add 'Tags' header to the message.
-        :---shell: let the shell interpret the command.
-        :---notify_stdout: display cmd's stdout as notification.
+        :---add_tags: add 'Tags' header to the message :---shell: let the shell interpret the command :---notify_stdout: display cmd's stdout as notification
-        :---field_key: mailcap field key for decoding (Defaults to: 'copiousoutput').
+        :---field_key: mailcap field key for decoding (defaults to: 'copiousoutput')

 .. _cmd.thread.print: